ELAM (Cyprus): Previous connections with Golden Dawn

+In October 2013 Greek Golden Dawn MPs Ilias Kasidiaris and Artemis Matheopoulos stated that ELAM is being financed by Golden Dawn.
+In June 2020, ELAM explained it had officially cut ties with Golden Dawn, after the party lost their parliamentary representation in the 2019 election.
+Its leader, Christos Christou, cited that the party was following its own strategy, acting independently.
+Media such as The Guardian or state-owned Turkish TRT World still describe the party as linked to Golden Dawn and as neo-Nazis.
+Some linked this decision to the investigations of the murder of Pavlos Fyssas and the closure of Golden Dawn in 2020 and stated that their core policies did not change.

+ELAM and political violence

 The party has been the subject of controversy in the Cypriot media and the broader political scene.
 It has been repeatedly accused of promoting racism and being involved in acts of violence.
 In July 2010, it was reported that after the condemnation ceremonies against the Turkish invasion of 1974 on 20 July, people with ELAM T-shirts attacked a Nigerian man in Makariou street in Nicosia.

 On 19 March 2011, eyewitnesses reported that members of ELAM beat up a lottery seller in Lidras street in Nicosia after a disagreement in political views.

 Furthermore, it was reported that eight ELAM members, one of which ranked as a second lieutenant in the Cypriot National Guard, were arrested by the police in connection to an attack against university students during the student elections of the University of Nicosia on 6 December 2011.

 In addition, local newspaper Haravgi reported that on 11 May 2012, a second lieutenant was found training ELAM members in shooting mortars in a National Guard's shooting ground.
 The Ministry of Defense confirmed that an officer had been charged for calling a non-authorized person for shooting in a shooting ground, but specified that it was a rifle shooting.
 The Ministry made no comment on possible political connections to the incident.

 On 26 March 2014, ELAM members attempted to interrupt and stop a reunification conference in Limassol, in which one of the speakers was the Turkish Cypriot politician Mehmet Ali Talat.
 It was reported that members of ELAM broke through the police lines, broke a window and threw a flare in the conference hall, while a Turkish Cypriot journalist was slightly injured.
 ELAM was protesting against the presence of Mehmet Ali Talat in the conference, calling him a "war criminal".

 ELAM has officially opposed its association with the incidents mentioned, stating that no ELAM members have been convicted for the specific crimes that its members have been accused of.
 It further accused the media and other organisations for intentionally connecting the movement with the incidents, in order to damage its public image.